kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 - Availability to attend the majority of Release Team (weekly) and Burndown meetings
 - Ability to follow-up on issues and PRs since around week 6 (mid-release)
-- Since week 6 to the end of the release cycle the time commitment becomes greater.
+- From week 6 to the end of the release cycle the time commitment becomes greater.
 Shadows should expect to spend at least 3-5 hours and leads around 5-10 hours a week.

 ### Additional Requirements for Shadows